sabotrax/aba/README.md

   You reach into the bag, aim for the eyes of the terrible monster and throw..
 * Steady Shield - blocks some of the incoming damage.
   There may be better, but there sure a much worse..
+* Bassona - reflects some direct damage. doesn't work all the time.
+  The device is vibrating with a deep humming sound..

 ### How to run the game